 Step 1: Register for the training and event.
 Teams can use their own robotics kit or purchase a kit supplied by RoboGames for $125.
 You are able to purchse the kit as you register.

 Step 2: Provide further information that the organizers need to set you up.
 All teams must have an adult mentor who will be actively supporting the team as they design, build and program their robot.
 You can come back to do this later but don't forget.

 Step 3: If you have purchased a robotics kit for yourself or your team, you will be able to pick it up in your community at a central location.
 Stay tuned for drop off points.

 Build your robot creation and then training it in preparation for RoboGames.
 Instruction and training will take place at your own pace using virtual sessions developed by Brad Pommen, Nelson Tech Club President.

-Teams must also have access to a Windows or MAC computer to run coding software and use of an iPad, iPhone, Android or laptop/computer with Bluetooth to control the robot.
+(Internet access and streaming capability is essential.
+Teams must also have access to a Windows or MAC computer to run coding software and use of an iPad, iPhone, Android or laptop/computer with Bluetooth to control the robot.)

-At the event day, the teams will compete in a variety of categories and events:
+At the event day, the teams will compete their robot in up to two specialty events: